 When you enroll in the 401(k) Plan, you decide how much of your Base Salary, up to a maximum of 75%, you want to contribute to the 401(k) Plan on a pre-tax basis.
 When you make pre-tax contributions, you put money into the 401(k) Plan before federal income taxes are calculated.
 This reduces your taxable income, so you pay less in taxes.
+(See "Taxation of Benefits" below for more information).
 This arrangement is called "salary reduction."
-You will be taxed on the 401(k) Plan funds when these funds are distributed to you.
-If you receive your distribution at retirement, you may be taxed at a lower rate than you would be if you received the distribution before that time, if your other taxable income is lower.